alex996/Airvue/readme.md

 phpunit
 ```

-## Technical Notes
+## Notes

 ### Database Seeding

 When you run `php artisan migrate --seed`, Laravel will run two seeder classes:

 * `AirportsTableSeeder` - reads data from `airports.json` and batch-inserts airport records in chunks of 1000;
-* `FlightsTableSeeder` - reads data from `airlines.json` and batch-inserts randomly-generated flight records in chunks of 1000.
+* `FlightsTableSeeder` - reads data from `airlines.json` and batch-inserts flight records in chunks of 1000.

 Given that there are 28k+ airport records, it'd be impractical to generate flights for every possible geo location.
-Instead, for demonstration purposes, `FlightsTableSeeder` generates random flights for the *10 biggest Canadian cities* with departure dates ranging between *now and one month from now* in the future.
+Instead, for demonstration purposes, `FlightsTableSeeder` generates random flights for the *10 biggest Canadian cities* with departure dates ranging between *now* and *one month from now* in the future.

 ### JSON Data Store